Sotho people: Language

-Sesotho is used in a range of educational settings both as a subject of study and as a medium of instruction.
+Sesotho is used in a range of educational settings, both as a subject of study and as a medium of instruction.
 It is used in its spoken and written forms in all spheres of education, from preschool to doctoral studies.
-However, the number of technical materials (e.g. in the fields of commerce, information technology, law, science, and math) in the language is still relatively small.
+However, the number of technical materials (e.g., in the fields of commerce, information technology, law, science, and math) in the language is still relatively small.

 Sesotho has developed a sizable media presence since the end of apartheid.
 Lesedi FM is a 24-hour Sesotho radio station run by the South African Broadcasting Corporation (SABC), broadcasting solely in Sesotho.
 There are other regional radio stations throughout Lesotho and the Free State.
 Half-hour Sesotho news bulletins are broadcast daily on the SABC free-to-air channel SABC 2.
 Independent TV broadcaster eTV also features a daily half-hour Sesotho bulletin.
 Both SABC and the eTV group produce a range of programs that feature some Sesotho dialogue.

 In Lesotho, the Lesotho National Broadcasting Service broadcasts to South Africa via satellite pay-TV provider, DStv.

 Most newspapers in Lesotho are written in Sesotho or both Sesotho and English.
-There are no fully fledged South African newspapers in Sesotho except for regional newsletters in Qwaqwa, Fouriesburg, Ficksburg, and possibly other Free State towns.
+There are no fully fledged South African newspapers in Sesotho except for regional newsletters in QwaQwa, Fouriesburg, Ficksburg, and possibly other Free State towns.

-Currently, the mainstream South African magazine Bonaincludes Sesotho content.
+Currently, the mainstream South African magazine Bona includes Sesotho content.
 Since the codification of Sesotho orthography, literary works have been produced in Sesotho.
-Notable Sesotho-language literature includes Thomas Mofolo's epic Chaka, which has been translated into several languages including English and German.
+Notable Sesotho-language literature includes Thomas Mofolo's epic Chaka, which has been translated into several languages, including English and German.

 Clothing

 The Basotho have a unique traditional attire.
 This includes the mokorotlo, a conical hat with a decorated knob at the top that is worn differently for men and women.
-The Basotho blanket is often worn over the shoulders or the waist and protects the wearer against the cold.
+The Basotho blanket is often worn over the shoulders or waist and protects the wearer against the cold.
 Although many Sotho people wear westernized clothing, often traditional garments are worn over them.